 Enter the era of Venture Developmentalism, a topic of economic development that is absorbing most of my time right now.

-This is what I mean when I talk about Big Venture: the top layer of the industry that now manages tens of billions of dollars and operates more like a shadow industrial policy than an investment class.
+And so this is what I mean when I talk about Big Venture; it is the top layer of the industry that now manages tens of billions of dollars yet operates more like a shadow industrial policy than an investment class.

-That leverage came in four forms: Narrative, Network, Regulatory, Industrial.
+Narrative, Network, Regulatory, Industrial.

 1. Narrative Leverage

-By shaping the public imagination (podcasts, essays, and in-house think tanks) they redefined venture as a moral project rather than just a financial one.
+If risk can’t be reduced, it should at least be rebranded.
+And boy, did Big Venture discover the power of stories as investment policies.
+By shaping the imagination of students, tinkerers, universities and eventually the political class ( through podcasts, essays, and in-house think tanks) they redefined venture as a moral project rather than just a financial one.

 2. Network Leverage